Universite-Gustave-Eiffel/NoiseModelling/Docs/Tutorial_Noise_Map_From_OSM.rst

 ~~~~~~~~~~~~~~~~~

 * You need at least NoiseModelling v.3.0.6; the best is always to use last release
 * We assume you already installed/configured Java and installed NoiseModelling.
-If not, follow Step 1 in ":doc:`Get_Started_GUI`" page
+If not, follow Step 1 in ":doc:`Tutorial_Get_Started_GUI`" page

 .. warning::
-   If you have just finished the ":doc:`Get_Started_GUI`" tutorial, please clean your database with the WPS block ``Clean_Database``.
+   If you have just finished the ":doc:`Tutorial_Get_Started_GUI`" tutorial, please clean your database with the WPS block ``Clean_Database``.
 Don't forget to check the ``Are you sure`` check box before running the process.

 Step 1:  Get OSM data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~